ExAct: A Video-Language Benchmark for Expert Action Analysis: Introduction

 To address these issues, we introduce \name, a video-language benchmark consisting of 3{,}521 video–question–answer (VQA) pairs designed to evaluate expert-level understanding of skilled physical human actions (sample questions shown in Figure~\ref{fig:qa_samples}). \name~covers 11 activities across 6 diverse physical domains: Sports (Basketball, Soccer, Bouldering), Bike Repair, Cooking, Health (COVID‑19 Safety, CPR), Music (Guitar, Piano, Violin), and Dance, as shown in Figure~\ref{fig:distribution}.
 To construct \name, we build on the fine-grained expert commentaries derived from the Ego-Exo4D dataset~\cite{grauman2024ego}.
-The original Ego-Exo4D expert commentaries have several crucial limitations: 1) the original expert commentaries are unstructured and lengthy, 2) they contain automatic speech recognition (ASR) errors, and 3) include redundant or irrelevant content that is not directly tied to the observed actions.
+The original Ego-Exo4D expert commentaries have several crucial limitations: 1) the original expert commentaries are unstructured and lengthy, 2) they contain automatic speech recognition (ASR) errors, and 3) they include redundant or irrelevant content that is not directly tied to the observed actions.
 Furthermore, evaluating the quality of open-ended captions/descriptions in the original form of Ego-Exo4D expert commentaries is inherently difficult using standard language metrics such as CIDEr~\cite{vedantam2015cider}, BLEU~\cite{papineni2002bleu}, or ROUGE~\cite{lin2004rouge}, which do not accurately reflect the correctness or relevance of the instructional feedback in the context of skilled physical activities.
 To address these challenges, we first apply a structured annotation pipeline that rewrites the original commentaries into concise, self-contained feedback commentaries.
 Then, our proposed \name~benchmark evaluates expert action understanding as a multiple-choice question-answering task, which uses a well-defined metric of question-answering accuracy.
+This multiple-choice question-answering format eliminates the ambiguity and reproducibility issues associated with open-ended evaluation by providing clearly defined answers and controllable question difficulty through the design of distractor options.